At-home stocks are losing their dominance as lockdown restrictions lift but is Netflix still a buy as it moves into the gaming space?

 1. Growing competition

 Ok, so this might contradict my previous point, but there is no ignoring the increasing amounts of competitors in the streaming space.
 While Disney appears to be the biggest threat right now, Apple, Amazon, Comcast (NYSE: CMSCA), and more could easily up their game in the future and begin to truly chip away at Netflix’s market share.
-I personally don’t see this happening any time soon, but the possibilities are always there.

 2. “As good as it gets”